-For employees who either voluntarily or involuntarily separate from employment with IDEA before the last day of their specified annual work calendar, all benefit insurance coverage will be terminated at the end of the month in which the employee was separated from employment.
-For example, if an employee separates from employment on December 13th, all coverage will end on December 31st.
-Employees participating in the Health Reimbursement Account will have access to use their funds until their last day of active employment.
-Any unused balance will be forfeited upon the employee's exit date.
+Employees-who either voluntarily or involuntarily separate from employment with IDEA before the last day of their specified work calendar will have all elected coverage remain in effect until the last day of the month in which the employee separates from employment with IDEA.-For example, if an employee separates from employment on December 13th, all coverage will end on December 31st.
+Employees with an active Health Reimbursement Account (HRA) with unused balance remaining in their account will have access to their funds until their last day of employment.
+Any unused balance will be forfeited upon employment separation.